-(Also see Social Media, p.
-12)
+(Also see Fairness, Neutrality & Balance and Social Media)

 EXERCISE GOOD JUDGMENT WHEN CONSIDERING YOUR OPTIONS AND MAKING YOUR DECISIONS.

 COMPETITIONS & CASH AWARDS

 VOA employees, Personal Services Contractors and other contractors may submit VOA work for approved journalism awards.
 Work that is done for VOA, belongs to VOA.
 Such work cannot be submitted for awards without prior approval.
 These are the guidelines that must be followed for awards submissions.